 Catherine earned her MBA from the D’Amore-McKim School of Business at Northeastern University and received her Bachelor’s degree from Denison University.

 Kaylee Slafkosky is the Program Coordinator at Minds at Work.
 She is responsible for managing program enrollment and registrations as well as assisting with program delivery.
 She also assists the ITC Online team with daily operations and customer care.
 In her former role managing operations at a higher education innovation center, Kaylee managed daily operations activities and member relationships as the center quadrupled in membership.
-Kaylee graduated Manga Cum Laude with a Bachelors of Science in Management and a concentration in Entrepreneurship.
-While studying for her Bachelors Degree, Kaylee spent a year at Maastricht University in the Netherlands.
+Kaylee graduated Magna Cum Laude with a Bachelor of Science in Management and a concentration in Entrepreneurship.
+While studying for her Bachelor’s Degree, Kaylee spent a year at Maastricht University in the Netherlands.